Skip Navigation

 Assistant Coach

-Her efforts in 2023 helped lead Oregon to its most successful season of the Lombardi era as the Ducks advanced to the NCAA Super Regional round for the first since 2018.
+Her efforts in 2023 helped lead Oregon to its most successful season to date of the Lombardi era as the Ducks advanced to the NCAA Super Regional round for the first since 2018.
 Oregon went 38-17 overall and 14-10 in Pac-12 play in 2023 and spent every week of the season ranked in the NFCA and USA Softball polls.
 The Ducks ranked in the top four of the Pac-12 in batting average (.306), home runs (64), runs per game (5.78), slugging percentage (.494) and stolen bases (75).

 Marder was also instrumental in the impressive seasons of Allee Bunker and Terra McGowan, who both earned the first All-America certificates of their careers.
 McGowan was also named the Diamond Sports national catcher of the year.
 Hanna Delgado and Morgan Scott joined Bunker and McGowan on the 2023 all-Pac-12 teams.